BhumBhumrapee/ray-tracing/README.md

 This is everyday metallic surface.
 Unlike diffuse surface which have a rough surface, metallic surface is smooth and thus the ray doesn't get scattered in random direction but has a certain defined behavior to it.
 In fact this behaves like a mirror.

+### 3: Dieletric material

+This is all the clear material such as glass, water, and so on.
+Unlike those two that the ray get reflect / scattered, this time it also get refracted in addition to being reflected.

+### 4: Light material

+This is for surface that emits light.
+So basically, this is used to generate light in a scene.